-The objective of the Bank's liquidity risk management is to ensure that the Bank can meet the cash obligation in a timely and cost-effective manner both currently and in the future.
-To this end, the liquidity risk management policy is to maintain high quality liquid assets and well diversified portfolios as well as sources of funds under both business-as-usual and stress conditions.
-Due to the Bank's direction to have the larger delivery network and market focus, the Bank is to maintain a more diversified core deposit base comprising savings, current, and term deposits, thus providing a stable large funding base.
-The Bank maintains some liquidity buffers throughout the year to ensure safe and sound operations from a strategic, structural and tactical perspective.
+The objective of the Bank's liquidity risk management is to ensure that the Bank can meet the cash obligation in a timely and cost-effective manner both at present and in future.
+To this end, its liquidity risk management is to maintain high quality liquid assets and well diversified portfolios as well as sources of funds under both business- as- usual and stress conditions.
+Due to the Bank's business framework to strive for a broader delivery network and markets, the Bank has maintained a diversified core deposit base comprising savings, current, and term deposits, thus providing a large, stable funding base.
+The Bank has also maintained certain liquidity buffers throughout the year to ensure its stable business operation in strategic, structural and tactical perspective.

-Liquidity risk factors mainly comprise the structure of the sources and use of funds, the shift in deposit mobilisation of commercial banks towards a larger share in low-cost deposits amidst a low interest rate environment, and the influence of liquidity coverage ratio (LCR) guidelines, which focus on growing transactional current and saving accounts and net stable funding ratio (NSFR), focusing on the liquidity adequacy over the time horizon of one year.
-Additionally, the monetary policies adopted by the Bank of Thailand and central banks of major countries may directly affect the movement of international capital flows and lead to money market fluctuations, which may subsequently affect liquidity and increase funding costs.
+Liquidity risk factors mainly comprise the structure of the sources and use of funds, the shift in deposit mobilisation of commercial banks towards a larger share in low-cost deposits amidst a low interest rate environment, and the influence of liquidity coverage ratio (LCR) guidelines, which focus on growing transactional current and saving accounts and net stable funding ratio (NSFR), which focus on the liquidity adequacy over the time horizon of one year.
+Additionally, the monetary policies adopted by the Bank of Thailand and central banks of major countries may directly affect the movement of international capital flows and result in money market fluctuations, which may subsequently affect liquidity and increase funding costs.

-The responsibility for liquidity risk management and control is delegated to Asset and Liability Management Committee (ALCO) which meets at least once a month to discuss the liquidity risk and funding profile/plan of the Bank.
-ALCO is responsible for the overall management and oversight of liquidity and review/recommendation of liquidity risk management policy before seeking approval from the BOD, ALCO is also in charge of approving liquidity risk tolerance.
-Asset and Liability Management (ALM), which is a work unit responsible for monitoring of the liquidity risk profile, works closely with Treasury in the surveillance of market conditions.
-Business units are responsible for establishing and maintaining strong business relations with their respective depositors and key funding sources.
-Treasury acts as a global fund dealing on a necessity or contingency basis.
+The responsibility for liquidity risk management and control is delegated to the Asset and Liability Management Committee (ALCO) which meets at least once a month to discuss the liquidity risk and funding profile/plan of the Bank.
+ALCO is responsible for the overall management and oversight of liquidity and review/recommendation of liquidity risk management policy before seeking approval from the BOD.
+ALCO is also in charge of approving liquidity risk tolerance.
+Asset and Liability Management (ALM), which is responsible for monitoring of the liquidity risk profile, works closely with Treasury & Markets in the surveillance of market conditions.
+Business units are responsible for establishing and maintaining strong business relationship with their respective depositors and key funding sources.
+Treasury & Markets performs global fund dealing on a necessity or contingency basis.
 The Bank has to prudently manage the liquidity position to meet daily operation needs.
-It measures and forecasts the respective cash flows arising from the maturity profiles of assets, liabilities, off balance sheet commitments and derivatives over a variety of time horizons under business-as-usual and stress conditions on a regular basis.
-For companies in the Bank's financial business group, liquidity risk management will be decentralised.
-To support their liquidity, the Bank may consider and approve liquidity lines for them as per respective credit lines approved by the BOD.
+It regularly measures and forecasts the respective cash flows arising from the maturity profiles of assets, liabilities, off balance sheet commitments and derivatives over a variety of time horizons under business- as- usual and stress conditions.
+As regards companies in the Bank's financial business group, liquidity risk management will be centralised.
+To support their liquidity, the Bank may consider and approve liquidity lines to them within the respective credit lines approved by the BOD.

-Liquidity risk undertaken by the Bank is governed by a set of established liquidity risk limits and management action triggers (MATs).
-The limits and MATs are established to alert management to potential and emerging liquidity pressures.
+Liquidity risk undertaken by the Bank is governed by a set of established liquidity risk limits and Management Action Triggers (MATs).
+The limits and MATs are set to alert management to potential and emerging liquidity pressures.
 The Bank's liquidity risk management policy together with assumptions and thresholds levels are reviewed on an annual basis, or when there is any significant change in response to regulatory changes, and changing business needs and market conditions.
 Liquidity positions are monitored on a daily basis to comply with internal risk thresholds and regulatory requirements for liquidity risk.